 Click Save to schedule your managed backups.
 When saved, the wizard will close with a notification at the top of your screen about when your first backup will run.

-The first time backups can take some time to complete, though subsequent backups will be much faster.
+The first time backups can take some time to complete since the first backup is a full site backup.
+Subsequent backups will be much faster as they are incremental backups.
 Apart from scheduled backups, you can also run backup manually.
 For more information, see the Backups section below.

 13.2 DashboardLink to chapter 2

 The Snapshot Pro Dashboard provides an overview of your scheduled backups, what third-party destinations are linked, and when your last backup was run.
 The dashboard has three modules:

 This chapter provides information about what is available in the Snapshot Dashboard section.

 13.2.1 OverviewLink to chapter 2